Kid-friendly Rainbow “Crudités” Veggie Sticks + Rad Ranch Dip for One Recipe - Sticky Fingers Cooking

 Skip to recipe

-Rainbow “Crudités” Veggie Sticks + Cool Ranch Dip for One
+Rainbow “Crudités” Veggie Sticks + Rad Ranch Dip for One

-Each of our SFC Sweet Mug Recipes also include this section of the lesson, where kids snack on raw veggies and dip.
+Each of our SFC Sweet Mug Recipes will include this recipe, so kids can snack on healthy raw veggies and dip while they cook.
 All veggies are good for the brain!
 The purpose is to reinforce and encourage kids to eat veggies and have them learn a little about what each vegetable does for the body!
 Kids will show which veggie(s) they’ve chosen and share the benefit below.
 Snack on veggies and encourage kids to eat at least 3 pieces to power up their brains before making the mug cake!
 Green veggies help keep you from catching a cold!
 White veggies give you energy!
 Yellow veggies help make your bones strong!
 Orange veggies are good for your heart!
 Blue and Purple veggies are good for your memory!
 Red veggies are good for your blood!

 Happy & Healthy Cooking,